cybercongress/go-cyber/docs/cyberd.md

 - Develop provable and transparent distribution in accordance with best industry practices
 - Allow equal participation irrespectively of political, regulatory or any other restrictions which may be imposed by outside agents
-- Prevent attacks on privacy such as instalment of KYC requirements
+- Prevent attacks on privacy such as installment of KYC requirements
 - Spread distribution in time to grant equal access to all agents to initial distribution without any limitations such as hard caps or any other restrictions
 - Honour genesis Cosmos investors for development of technology which made possible simplified development of Cyber protocol
 - Attract the most professional validators from Cosmos ecosystem for bootstrapping the network